observablehq/stdlib/README.md

 (See also [Generators.input](#Generators_input).)

-Generators.observe is lossy and may skip values: if *change* is called more than once before the next promise is pulled from the generator, then the next promise returned by the generator will be resolved with the latest value passed to *change*, potentially skipping intermediate values.
+Generators.observe is lossy and may skip values: if *change* is called more than once before the next promise is pulled from the generator (more than once per animation frame), then the next promise returned by the generator will be resolved with the latest value passed to *change*, potentially skipping intermediate values.
 See [Generators.queue](#Generators_queue) for a non-debouncing generator.

 <a href="#Generators_queue" name="Generators_queue">#</a> Generators.<b>queue</b>(<i>initialize</i>) [<>](https://github.com/observablehq/notebook-stdlib/blob/master/src/generators/queue.js "Source")